The Dangers of Underwater Welding

 Underwater welding is a specialized type of welding that requires extensive training and unique skills.
 Underwater welders frequently work on offshore oil rigs and offshore pipelines when they are in need of repair.
 While the work can be very lucrative, it is arguably the most dangerous job in the country.

 According to one study, underwater welders have the highest fatality rate of any occupation.
 While the Bureau of Labor Statistics does not track fatality rates of underwater welders as its own group, estimates in the industry put the figure at 15%.
-For comparison, other highly dangerous jobs such as loggers and fisherman have fatality rates of below 0.2%.
+For comparison, other highly dangerous jobs such as loggers and fishermen have fatality rates of below 0.2%.
 That means underwater welders are more than 75 times as likely to die on the job as some of America's most dangerous occupations.

 Dangers Faced By Underwater Welders